-The core advantage of implementing a CMS is that you can go to market much faster since you don’t have to code everything from scratch and, in general, don’t need deep technical knowledge to run your website.
+The core advantage of implementing a CMS in your business is that you can go to market much faster since you don’t have to code everything from scratch and, in general, don’t need deep technical knowledge to run your website.

 Types of Content Management Systems

-Thousands of content management solutions currently available on the global market are classified into several categories depending on methods of payment, types of hosting and types of architecture.
+Thousands of content management solutions currently available on the global market are classified into several categories depending on payment methods, types of hosting and types of architecture.
 Let’s take a look.

 This type of software is available to everyone for free, meaning that you, along with hundreds of other companies, can download and use a system with no license fees or contracts.
 In this case, however, you get a basic version only.
 Any additional provider’s assistance or system extension cost money.
 Thus, with zero initial expenses, you might have to pay for: